Silviu1409/MDS-Project/README.md

 # MDS Project

-Proiect realizat pentru disciplina "Metode de dezvoltare software" din cadrul Facultății de Matematică și Informatică, Universitatea București.
+Project created for "Metode de dezvoltare software" .
+Faculty of Mathematics and Informatics, University of Bucharest.

 # Description of application

-Our project is a Android mobile app for food delivery.
+Our project is an Android mobile app for food delivery.
 The app gives you access to our partner restaurants and you can order their goods with just one click.
-Imagine how easy it is to not waste your time driving around town to get your food exactly at your desire address.
-The food will be deliverd by our drivers that get your order from your favourite restaurant and bring it to you.
-Beside our clients interface, delivers have a special interface that gives them the ability to accept or reject deliveries and where they can see the orders recived with the suitable description.
+Imagine how easy it is not to waste your time driving around town to get your food exactly at your desired address.
+The food will be delivered by our drivers that get your order from your favourite restaurant and bring it to you.
+Besides our clients interface, delivery drivers have a special interface that gives them the ability to accept or reject deliveries where they can see the orders received with the suitable description.

-# Demo

--

 # Backlog